-- You do not have to be there in person: Speak to the auction house if you wish to bid over the phone.
+- You do not have to be there in person: Contact the auction house if you wish to bid over the phone.

-If you are planning to buy a property auction, we can assist with a pre-auction legal review and rapid conveyancing geared towards the typical 28 day completion process.
+If you are planning to buy a property at auction, we can assist with a pre-auction legal pack review and rapid conveyancing geared towards the typical 28-day completion process.

 Call us for a fixed fee pre-auction legal pack review and conveyancing quote or get a quote online: